 Here, we introduce our proposed method which is based on two assumptions.
 First, the problem domain and the boundary should be described by regular node arrangements.
-Under this assumption, all $\psi_i$ approximants become shifted version of each other.
-The method can be potentially generalized to handle arbitrary configurations, which is currently Second, investigation. it is necessary approximate the approximants by a function having analytical Fourier transform.
+Under this assumption, all ψ_i approximants become shifted version of each other.
+The method can be potentially generalized to handle arbitrarv configurations, which is currently under investigation.
+Second, it is necessary to approximate the approximants by a function having analytical Fourier transform.
 Under these assumptions, it is possible to compute (11) by a closed form expression.
 It is worth mentioning that this procedure is severely problem-dependent.